microsoft/pxt/common-docs/windows-app.md

 Some MakeCode editors also have an associated Windows app which contains most of the same features of the online, web-based version.
-The app is is an alternative to web version for offline and portability purposes.
+The app is is an alternative to the web version for offline and portability purposes.

 ## #deprecate-note